Digging Through Cemtrex, Inc. (CETX) Fundamentals

-On Wednesday, shares of Cemtrex, Inc. (NASDAQ:CETX) marked $1.33 per share versus a previous $1.30 closing price.
-With having a 2.31% gain, an insight into the fundamental values of Cemtrex, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-CETX showed a rise of 2.31% within its YTD performance, with highs and lows between $1.11 – $8.08 during the period of 52 weeks, compared to the simple moving average of -24.87% in the period of the last 200 days.
+On Friday, shares of Cemtrex, Inc. (NASDAQ:CETX) marked $1.22 per share versus a previous $1.27 closing price.
+With having a -3.94% loss, an insight into the fundamental values of Cemtrex, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+CETX showed a fall of -6.15% within its YTD performance, with highs and lows between $1.11 – $7.92 during the period of 52 weeks, compared to the simple moving average of -30.45% in the period of the last 200 days.

 Taglich Brothers equity researchers changed the status of Cemtrex, Inc. (NASDAQ: CETX) shares from “Buy” to a “Neutral” rating in the report published on March 1st, 2017.